CASTAWAY - Nakid Magazine

 Interesting article.
 "Fashion is the world's second most polluting industry, exceeded only by oil."
 Yikes!

-Don’t get me wrong, it is a positive step.
+Yes, it is a positive step.
 It’s at least some form of acknowledging the environmental impact of the company and creating funds to help reduce their own emissions.
 It’s more than most companies are willing to do.
 But as the article says, it needs to be a much wider set of initiatives.

 Companies produce what people want to buy.
-Hell, that’s why you keep seeing those wretched Louis Vuitton monogram bags and their imitations.
+That’s why you keep seeing those Louis Vuitton monogram bags and their imitations.
 Unfortunately, furs are more popular than ever, yet again, because the demand from the final consumer has risen considerably in the past years.
 If people don’t buy it, companies won’t produce it.
 No one wants to have unsold merchandise in their shops.
 As simple as that.

 The truth is, the only way to be truly sustainable would be to never, ever buy a piece of clothing again.
 And obviously this is unrealistic (doable, but unrealistic).
-However, we can be more conscious, of what we buy, how we produce, etc. What’s the point of creating if it implies so much destruction?
-This involves of course, a different mindset with much broader and true holistic view of us as a society, as whole freaking planet.
+However, we can be more conscious, of what we buy, how we produce, etc. What is the point of creating if it implies so much destruction?
+This involves of course, a different mindset with much broader and true holistic view of us as a society, as whole planet.
 And we’re not just talking about clothes here anymore.

 We are in times that need profound reflection and redefinition on every level.
 We are at the verge of disastrous climate change, and the fashion industry, as one of the most powerful and influential on earth, has not only the potential but the responsibility to create and promote sustainable change.
 Creation and newness has to be geared towards embracing all these environmental, social and ethical issues.
 If all these brilliant creative minds and forces came together to do this, combined with our individual awareness, imagine the magic.